Category Archives: Serbian/Yugoslav Royals

 by Scott Mehl © Unofficial Royalty 2016

 King Peter II of Yugoslavia was the last King of Yugoslavia.
 He was born on September 6, 1923, in Belgrade, Yugoslavia, now in Serbia, the eldest son of King Alexander I of Yugoslavia and Princess Maria of Romania.
-His godparents were King George VI and Queen Elizabeth of the United Kingdom.
-Peter had two younger siblings:

 Peter was initially educated at the Royal Palace in Belgrade before attending the Sandroyd School in Wiltshire, England.
 Sadly, his father was assassinated on October 9, 1934, and the 11-year-old Peter ascended the throne as King Peter II.
 Because of his age, a Regency Council was established, led by his father’s cousin Prince Paul of Yugoslavia.

 At the onset of World War II, Yugoslavia was surrounded by countries that had become allies of the Nazis.
 Prince Paul, against the advice of Peter and his advisers, decided in 1941 to enter into a non-aggression pact with Germany.
 This resulted in riots and protests in Yugoslavia and led to a coup, supported by the British.
-As a result, on March 27, 1941, at just 17-years-old, King Peter II was proclaimed of age and the Regency was ended.
+As a result, on March 27, 1941, 17-years-old, King Peter II was proclaimed of age and the Regency was ended.

 King Peter and Princess Alexandra on their wedding day. source: Royal Family of Serbia